What is a failsafe withdrawal rate?

 A failsafe withdrawal rate is a withdrawal rate that would not have failed in the past for a given portfolio and retirement period.
 It is an interesting concept that can help some people choose their withdrawal rate.

-I do not think people should only choose a failsafe withdrawal rate.
+I do not think people should only pick a failsafe withdrawal rate.
 It is often too conservative.
 However, some people prefer to use that information.
 So, it is essential to know this concept.

 Using this data, I will change my withdrawal rate from 3.75% to 3.80%, more in sync with my risk profile.

-If you want more information, you should choose how to choose your safe withdrawal rate.
+If you want additional information, you should choose how to choose your safe withdrawal rate.
+And an interesting read would also be to read about dynamic withdrawal rates.

 What do you think about this?
 What is your target withdrawal rate?